Loading...

 Pair with Protein

-Add a source of lean protein such as grilled chicken or tofu to your meal.
-This can help slow down the absorption of glucose.
+Add a source of lean protein, such as grilled chicken or tofu, to your meal.
+This can help slow down the absorption of carbohydrates and reduce glucose spikes.

-Incorporate healthy fats like avocado or a handful of nuts, which can help moderate blood sugar levels.
+Include healthy fats like avocado or nuts alongside your meal.
+These can help stabilize blood sugar levels.

 Control Portion Sizes

-Be mindful of the amount of peanut butter and roti you consume to avoid large spikes in glucose.
+Monitor the quantity of peanut butter and roti you consume to avoid large glucose spikes.
+Smaller, balanced portions can make a significant difference.

 healthspan-mbl